Coxeter-biCatalan combinatorics: Bipartite -bisortable elements and alternating arc diagrams

 \begin{proposition} Suppose $c$ is a symmetric Coxeter element of $A_{2n-1}$ and suppose $\tilde c$ is the corresponding Coxeter element of $B_n$.
 A signed permutation is $\tilde c$-sortable in $B_n$ if and only if it is $c$-sortable as an element of $A_{2n-1}$. \end{proposition}

 The analogous result holds for $\tilde c$-bisortable elements.

 \begin{proposition} Suppose $c$ is a symmetric Coxeter element of $A_{2n-1}$ and suppose $\tilde c$ is the corresponding Coxeter element of $B_n$.
 A signed permutation is $\tilde c$-bisortable in $B_n$ if and only if it is $c$-bisortable as an element of $A_{2n-1}$. \end{proposition} \begin{proof} Suppose $w$ is a signed permutation.
 If $w$ is $\tilde c$-bisortable, then Proposition~\ref{c join cinv} says that $w = u \join v$ for some $\tilde c$-sortable signed permutation $u$ and some \mbox{$\tilde c^{-1}$-sortable} signed permutation $v$.
 Proposition~\ref{b_sort} says that, as elements of $A_{2n-1}$, $u$ is a $c$-sortable permutation and $v$ is a $c^{-1}$-sortable permutation.
-Since the weak order on $B_n$ is a sublattice of the weak order on $A_{2n-1}$, the join $u \join v$ is the same in $A_{2n-1}$ as in $B_n$, and thus Proposition~\ref{c join cinv} implies that $w$ is $c$-bisortable.
+It is well-known that the weak order on $B_n$ is a sublattice of the weak order on $A_{2n-1}$.
+Indeed, in any finite Coxeter group, the map $y\mapsto w_0 y w_0$ is a rank-preserving \textit{lattice} automorphism.
+For any lattice automorphism, the set of fixed points of the automorphism is a sublattice.
+Thus, the join $u \join v$ is the same in $A_{2n-1}$ as in $B_n$, and Proposition~\ref{c join cinv} implies that $w$ is $c$-bisortable.

 On the other hand, if $w$ is $c$-bisortable as an element of $A_{2n-1}$, then as in Proposition~\ref{c join cinv}, we can write $w$ as $u \join v$, where $u$ is the $c$-sortable permutation $\pidown^c(w)$ and $v$ is the $c^{-1}$-sortable permutation $\pidown^{c^{-1}}(w)$.
 Since conjugation by $w_0$ is a lattice automorphism fixing $w$, we obtain $w = (w_0 u w_0) \join (w_0 v w_0)$.
 But $w_0 u w_0$ is $c$-sortable and below $w$, so $w_0 u w_0\le u$.
 Since conjugation by $w_0$ is order preserving, we conclude that $w_0 u w_0 = u$.
 Similarly $w_0 v w_0= v$.
 Thus, by Proposition~\ref{b_sort}, $u$ is $\tilde c$-sortable and $v$ is $\tilde c^{-1}$-sortable in $B_n$.
 Since the weak order on $B_n$ is a sublattice of the weak order on $A_{2n-1}$, Proposition~\ref{c join cinv} says that $w$ is $\tilde c$-bisortable. \end{proof}